Chart Color Schemes

 Black Rock has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact this region.
-Notable ones are Sanctuary Sandringham, Miramar, Beach Point Sandringham, and The Coterie.
-Details about these projects can be found below.
+AreaSearch has identified eight projects likely to affect this region.
+Notable projects are Sanctuary Sandringham, Miramar, Beach Point Sandringham, and The Coterie.
+Below is a list of projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.